regulusweb/wagtail-contact/README.md

 Provide a simple mixin which bakes a contact form(send emails on submit) into the inheriting classes, specifically Wagtail pages.

+The mixin is an abstract Django model which has an enquiry_email field.
+This field is also added to the content_panels.

 ### Install
 `pip install https://github.com/regulusweb/wagtail-contact/archive/master.zip`